Penify-dev/penify-similarity-scorer/README.md

 This is especially important for larger models like "all-mpnet-base-v2" which can be several hundred MB in size.

+### Shared Model Process

+To optimize memory usage, the application uses a dedicated model service that runs in a separate process:

+1. Only one copy of the model is loaded in memory regardless of how many Gunicorn workers are running
+2. All worker processes communicate with the model service via IPC (inter-process communication)
+3. This significantly reduces memory usage when running with multiple workers

+This architecture is particularly beneficial for large models that would otherwise consume several GB of RAM if loaded separately in each worker process.

 ### GPU Support

 The application automatically detects and uses available GPU resources: